 It doesn’t work for me to assume altering a flat pattern tissue will solve all my problems.
 Though as a basic book on understanding fitting problems I think Nancy Zieman’s Fitting with Confidence is clear and simple.
 But she only deals with the basics (many of the items in this list), not all the curve issues I listed above as problems for me.
 The ‘pivot and slide’ method also doesn’t work for fit issues which need changes to a pattern piece shape, such as cup size and crotch curve.

 There are also several different methods of getting from a fitted muslin to a new pattern.
 I don’t follow Linda Maynard’s method of getting a well fitting pattern by making the same alterations to the paper pattern as you’ve made to the fitting muslin.
-I find it easier to take the muslin apart and trace off the pattern pieces to make a new pattern.
+I find it easier to mark the final stitching lines, then take the muslin apart and trace off the pattern pieces to make a new pattern.
+(More instructions in this post on cut-on sleeve tops.)

 Common fit challenges